bobisme/aoc/2025/README.md

   with pen and paper and mathing out an optimal solution.
 Computes [1, 10<sup>4000</sup>] in ~1.37s.
 - **Day 8**: kd-trees and Prim's algorithm.
-- **Day 9**: Sweep line algorithm with and without an interval tree.
+- **Day 9**: Sweep line algorithm with an interval tree -- massive speed up.
 - **Day 10**: Ended up coding a full linear integer programming solution.
 Steps:
   1. Gaussian elimination to find independent variables and define the